jafingerhut/test-spdx-checker/config-files/README.md

 # File types where it is difficult or impossible to include SPDX-License-Identifier lines

-A few p4lang repositories use `.patch` as a file name suffix for files containing the output of `diff` or similar programs that can be applied via the command `patch`.
+A few p4lang repositories use `.patch` or `.diff` as a file name suffix for files containing the output of `diff` or similar programs that can be applied via the command `patch`.
 These cannot have comments added to them.

 Text files with a file name suffix like `.txt` are almost never source files.
 They are usually documentation.
 It is reasonable that they do